madreher/LammpsInputBuilder/README.md

 ### Scan of a surface with a tip

 In this example, we are going to use a passivated slab and a molecular tooltip where the head of the tooltip has an open valence.
 The goal of this exemple is to move the tooltip above the slab, perform a single point energy calculation at each step, and for each step analyse the potential energy of the system as well as the list of bonds in the system.
-To obtain the list of bonds and simulation the system, we are going to rely on reaxff.
+We are going to model our system using ReaxFF.
+As we move the tip above the surface, we will export the bonds that will form and break dynamically.

 ![Passivated slab and tooltip with open head](data/images/slabHeadDepassivated.png)

 **IMPORTANT**: The code snippets provided are extracted from `examples/scanSlab.py` and may not be complete for the sake of space.
-Please refer to the complete example for a workinf example out of the box.
+Please refer to the complete example for a working example out of the box.

 The first step in this process is to determine the atom indices of the groups we are going to use.
 I used [Radahn](https://github.com/madreher/radahn) to visualize the model and do the selection.
-Other tools like Ovito or SAMSON may allow to do the same task.
+Other tools like [Ovito](https://www.ovito.org/) or [VMD](https://www.ks.uiuc.edu/Research/vmd/) may allow to do the same task.
 OVerall, we are defining 5 selections:
 - The entire slab
 - The entire tooltip
 - The anchor of the slab (bottom layer of the slab)